SanTechIT/CS180PRJ4/README.md

 To compile the program in Vocareum: In the Terminal, cd to the src folder.
 To run the program in Vocareum: Run javac Main.java.
 Run java Main.
+Note: Using IntelliJ is best, everything works on it
 ## Notes

 - When shutting down, serialize the User List, Course List